8 tips for finding European fish and seafood buyers

 To export your fish and seafood products to Europe, finding a buyer in Europe is one of the most important steps.
-The following tips will guide you through the process of making sure that buyers can find you (maybe more important than finding them), exploring the different types of buyers that might be interested in your products and narrowing those buyers down to those with the highest potential.
-By following these tips, while we cannot guarantee that you will find a buyer, you will increase the likelihood that you reach out to companies interested in you.
+While meeting face to face has become more difficult due to the impact of the COVID-19 pandemic, there are still many ways to connect with your potential buyer.
+The following tips will help you with three things: making sure that buyers can find you online (nowadays maybe more important than you finding them), exploring the different types of buyers that might be interested in your products, and narrowing down those buyers to the ones with the highest potential.

 Contents of this page